 2. Revise your retirement date.

-Let’s face it – most people want to retire sooner than later.
+Let's face it – most people want to retire sooner than later.
 But how much of this is because society says early retirement is better.
-Here’s the reality from my experience.
-Early retirement is only good if you know what you are going to do with your time.
-I’ve seen many people retire early only to find they are bored and have nothing to do.
-I’ve seen so many people retire and go back to work, not just for the money but for something to do with their time.
+Most of us bought into the concept of Freedom 55 (which was just an advertising campaign).
+From my experience and perspective. early retirement is only good if you know what you are going to do with your time and money.
+I've seen many people retire early (with enough money) only to find they are bored and have nothing to do.
+I've seen so many people retire and go back to work, not just for the money but for something to do with their time.
 If this is reality, then working a little longer might not be such a bad idea.
-I’ve always said early retirement works if you have something to retire to.
+I've always said early retirement works if you have something to retire to.
 Most people who retire early retire because of what they are retiring from (they hate their job, they hate their boss, they hate their life).
 We all retire from something but ultimate success comes in figuring what you are going to retire to.
 Until then, keep working.

 3. Plan for a Phased retirement.